awesome-llm-papers/awesome-llm-papers.github.io/_publications/wu2023chatgpt.markdown

 citations: 40
 bibkey: wu2023chatgpt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2303.13648'}]
-tags: [Reinforcement Learning, Attention Mechanism, Model Architecture, GPT]
+tags: [Model Architecture, Attention Mechanism, Reinforcement Learning, GPT, Evaluation]
 ---
 ChatGPT is a cutting-edge artificial intelligence language model developed by OpenAI, which has attracted a lot of attention due to its surprisingly strong